-With effect from 11 June 2015 the immediate parent company is Center Parcs (Holdings 3) Limited, a company registered in England and Wales.

-With effect from 3 August 2015 the ultimate parent company and controlling party is Brookfield Asset Management Inc., a company incorporated in Canada.
+The immediate parent company is Center Parcs (Holdings 3) Limited, a company registered in England and Wales.
+The ultimate parent company and controlling party is Brookfield Asset Management Inc., a company incorporated in Canada.

-The largest group in which the results of the Company are consolidated is that headed by Brookfield Asset Management Inc. The consolidated financial statements of Brookfield Asset Management Inc. are available to the public and may be obtained from Brookfield Place, Suite 300, 181 Bay Street, Toronto, ON M5J 2T3.
+The largest group in which the results of the Company are consolidated is that headed by Brookfield Asset Management Inc. The consolidated financial statements of Brookfield Asset Management Inc. are available to the public and may be obtained from Brookfield Place, Suite 300, 181 Bay Street, Toronto, ON M5J 2T3 (registered office).

 The smallest group in which the results of the Company are consolidated is that headed by Center Parcs (Holdings 1) Limited.
-A copy of the Center Parcs (Holdings 1) Limited financial statements can be obtained on application to The Company Secretary, One Edison Rise, New Ollerton, Newark, Nottinghamshire, NG22 9DP.
+A copy of the Center Parcs (Holdings 1) Limited financial statements can be obtained on application to The Company Secretary, One Edison Rise, New Ollerton, Newark, Nottinghamshire, NG22 9DP (registered office).